Kyoto Protocol: Other states and territories where the treaty was not applicable

-Government action and emissions
+Country types and their emissions

 Annex I countries

 Total aggregate GHG emissions excluding emissions/removals from land use, land use change and forestry (LULUCF, i.e., carbon storage in forests and soils) for all Annex I Parties (see list below) including the United States taken together decreased from 19.0 to 17.8 thousand teragrams (Tg, which is equal to 109 kg) CO_{2} equivalent, a decline of 6.0% during the 1990–2008 period.
 Several factors have contributed to this decline.
 The first is due to the economic restructuring in the Annex I Economies in Transition (the EITs – see Intergovernmental Emissions Trading for the list of EITs).
 Over the period 1990–1999, emissions fell by 40% in the EITs following the collapse of central planning in the former Soviet Union and east European countries.
 This led to a massive contraction of their heavy industry-based economies, with associated reductions in their fossil fuel consumption and emissions.

 Emissions growth in Annex I Parties have also been limited due to policies and measures (PaMs).
 In particular, PaMs were strengthened after 2000, helping to enhance energy efficiency and develop renewable energy sources.
 Energy use also decreased during the economic crisis in 2007–2008.